Panhead Vs. Shovelhead: Core Difference Overview

 Pros Of Panhead:

-• Panhead reduced the upkeep time than its previous versions
+• Panhead reduced the upkeep time compared to its previous versions

 • It has improved oil control and efficiency